Metro Blue Line (Minnesota): Safety

 With an expansion of the light rail system happening with the opening of the Green Line in 2014, Metro Transit rolled out a new rail safety campaign, with representatives of Metro Transit customers visiting schools and organizations situated near the Blue Line to discuss rail safety.
 The campaign won a visual design award from the Minnesota Association of Government Communicators.
-By January 2015, there had been 11 deaths from accidents on the line, eight of them pedestrians.
+By January 2015, there had been 11 deaths from crashes on the line, eight of them pedestrians.
 After two more people were killed in separate incidents on the Blue Line, one a bicyclist and one a man in a wheelchair, signs saying "See Tracks?
 Think Train" were added at locations of recent deaths along the Blue Line and Green Line.
 As of September 2019, 15 people have died in crashes with Blue Line trains.

 Additionally, there has been concern over violent assaults, robberies, and disorderly conduct that occurs on the station platforms while people wait for the trains.
 There was a murder by stabbing at the Lake Street/Midtown station in December 2014.
 Aggravated assaults, which involve the use of a weapon to cause serious injury, continued to increase through 2019 including another murder by stabbing at the Lake Street/Midtown station in October 2017.
 Increased police officer hours, including the use of plainclothes police officers, were added to address safety concerns in 2019.
 Other efforts included allowing riders to text a number to communicate with police and teams dedicated to helping homeless riders were added in the same year.
 In January 2020, the Met Council approved $1.3 million in spending to install new 360-degree 4K resolution cameras on all Metro Transit light rail cars by the end of 2020.
 Another stabbing that resulted in death occurred on a train in Bloomington in January 2020, but no charges were filed due to claims of self-defense.